-e) Substance Abuse
+5. Substance Abuse

 The Corporation is committed to maintaining a safe and healthy work environment free of substance abuse.
-Employees, officers and directors of the Corporation are expected to perform their responsibilities in a professional manner and, to the degree that job performance or judgment may be hindered, be free from the effects of drugs and/or alcohol.
+Corporation Personnel are expected to perform their responsibilities in a professional manner and, to the degree that job performance or judgment may be hindered, be free from the effects of drugs and/or alcohol.
+Being under the influence, and the possession, of illegal drugs in the workplace will not be tolerated.

-f) Workplace Violence
+6. Workplace Violence